Are you skilled at writing and online research? We need your help!

 Ready?
 Here’s how you apply.

-Send an email inquiry to [email protected] and explain why you’re interested in becoming a Low Income Relief writer.
+Send an email inquiry to this address and explain why you’re interested in becoming a Low Income Relief writer.
 Please include a brief explanation of your writing/research experience and your remuneration requirements.

 I always look most fondly on emails that demonstrate a clear understanding of what our website does and who our audience is.
 If you have a special connection or understanding of the low income community, please include that in your email.